Week 15 of Pregnancy

 Baby this week

-- •Bones are hardening and becoming more dense
+- •Bones are hardening and becoming more rigid

 - •Hair is beginning to grow on the scalp